the0neWhoKnocks/setup.linux/distro/mint/README.md

 <details>
   <summary>Expand for Solution</summary>

-  I had this issue when I switched from Cinnamon to XFCE.
+  Context: I had this issue when I switched from Cinnamon to XFCE.

   First make sure you have the proper packages installed.
   ```sh
   libnotify-bin
   libnotify4 # could be version based